Skip to Main Content

 • You will get an email once the book arrives; pick it up at the Information Desk of the library.

-• The Tracking Down Materials tab at the top of this guide has more information on requesting materials from other libraries.
+• The Tracking Down Materials tab has more information on requesting materials from other libraries.

-• If you find an ebook from other library, note that libraries are not allowed to lend ebooks via interlibrary loan.
+• Libraries are not usually allowed to lend ebooks via interlibrary loan.
 Search for a print copy to request or talk to a librarian about your options.

 Harmful Language Statement